HackYourFuture/Assignments/1-JavaScript/Week3/README.md

    - It should take one argument: a grocery item (string)
    - It should add the grocery item to `shoppingCart`.
 If the number of items is more than three remove the first one in the array.
-   - It should loop through the array in order to list out the items in the shopping cart.
+   - It should iterate through the array in order to list out the items in the shopping cart.
    - It should return a string: "You bought `shoppingCart`!".

 3. Call the function three times, each time with a different string as the argument.
 Use `console.log` to display the results.